 After agreements have been signed, the management of such contractors must be incorporated into the overarching management duties.
 Contractors can have a detrimental influence on costs and timelines, which can cause a project to derail or even fail.

-It is preferable to contract a change control system and conduct frequent procurement performance reviews, including inspections and audits, to ensure that the work is performed correctly.
+To ensure that the work is performed correctly, it is preferable to contract a change control system and conduct frequent procurement performance reviews, including inspections and audits.
 Performance reporting also helps supervisors stay informed.
 In addition to a payment system, a claims administration and records management system must be in place.
 Work orders should include all pertinent information regarding the contractor's work to assist in performance monitoring.

 4. Finalizing Procurement

 The finalizing process focuses primarily on concluding procurement.
-In addition, it involves detecting project challenges, creating effective procedures, and assessing the project's future utility.
+In addition, it involves detecting project management challenges, creating effective procedures, and assessing the project's future utility.
 Certain firms want to conduct straightforward audits using performance matrices to evaluate the entire project.
 Future projects requiring entirely new teams operating in recent locations require extensive documentation.
 During the finalization phase, negotiations may be necessary to address contractual concerns.
 Idealistically, identified problems will be identified throughout the controlling process, allowing for an early start to the resolution process.
 There are standard components and capabilities when it comes to adopting procurement management.
-The majority of firms prefer to deal with a small number of long-term suppliers instead of many suppliers fighting for the lowest price.
+Most firms prefer dealing with a small number of long-term suppliers instead of many fighting for the lowest price.
 Developing and maintaining supplier connections is crucial because it enables varied supply chains and stakeholders to collaborate on enhancements and initiative coordination.

 Roles and Responsibilities of a Project Procurement Manager

-There are several responsibilities that a Project Procurement Manager has to undertake.
-The scope of these responsibilities and the various roles that the Manager will have to play would depend upon the scale of activities.
+A project Procurement Manager has several responsibilities.
+The scope of these responsibilities and the roles the Manager will have to play will depend upon the scale of activities.

 1. Initiating the Project

-It is the Project Manager's responsibility to initiate the project by establishing deadlines, establishing process chains, and bringing together teams to encourage cooperation and collaboration.
+The Project Manager is responsible for initiating the project by establishing deadlines, establishing process chains, and bringing together teams to encourage cooperation and collaboration.
 The Project Manager must take the initiative in these situations and direct their partners toward improved synergy and efficiency in their work.
-In addition, as was said earlier, the Manager is required to have a practical understanding of the timetable for the project, and it is necessary to be in contact with each iteration.
+In addition, as was said earlier, the Manager is required to have a practical understanding of the project's timetable and be in contact with each iteration.

 2. Creating a Strategy for Procurement